 The harbour’s fishermen provide a lot of their goods to the local restaurants and bars, of which there are plenty for you to enjoy.
-A whole host of pubs that have delightful beer gardens litter the town and give you a chance to explore and enjoy the local produce while on holiday in Looe.
+A whole host of pubs that have delightful beer gardens are laced throughout the town and each gives you a chance to explore and enjoy the local produce while on holiday in Looe.